WaleedYaser/Zonna/README.md

 # # Zonna-VR

-a locked-in, escape puzzle game where the user can move in the room, and interact with the objects in the room to find clues and solutions
+A locked-in, escape puzzle VR game where the user can move in the room, and interact with the objects in the room to find clues and solutions

 ## Gameplay Video